knupel/Rope/docs/revision.md

 > R_State
 > add function to return the type colorMode

+> R_Nubo
+> fix spiral bug when there is too much iterations with step

+> R_Pixies new class to manage list of R_Pix

 \* version 49

 > add class R_FX and remove from the Rope frameWork